-The following topics were identified in reviewing public comments: Alternatives (such as new suggested alternatives or factors to consider when developing alternatives), authority (such as USACE's regulatory authority), EIS general (such as comments relating to the EIS and project but not about a specific alternative or environmental impact), environmental impacts (such as comments relating to how a resource is impacted by operations and maintenance), and mitigation (such as suggestions for mitigating toxic algae).
+The following topics were identified in reviewing public comments: Alternatives (such as new suggested alternatives, changes in operations, or factors to consider when developing alternatives), Authority (such as USACE's authorized purposes), EIS general (such as comments relating to the EIS and project but not about a specific alternative or environmental impact), Environmental impacts (such as comments relating to how a resource is impacted by O&M), and Mitigation (such as suggestions for mitigating toxic algae).

-These topics emerged as themes throughout the 384 comments received (Table 7).
+These topics emerged as themes throughout the 384 comments received.
 A topic of "not a comment about the EIS" was also identified to capture comments that were unrelated to this project or outside of the scope.
-Most comments pertained to alternatives to the project.
-The next most commented on topics were environmental impacts (90 comments) and EIS general (86 comments).
+The vast majority of comments pertained to Alternatives.
+The next most commented on topics were environmental impacts (90 comments) and the EIS in general (86 comments).